-- We have no deficiencies to report as a result of our examination whether the report of the Board of Management, as set out on pages 1 to 138, to the extent we can assess, has been prepared in accordance with Part 9 of Book 2 of the Netherlands Civil Code, and whether the information as required by Part 9 of Book 2 of the Netherlands Civil Code has been annexed
+- We have no deficiencies to report as a result of our examination whether the report of the Board of Management, to the extent we can assess, has been prepared in accordance with Part 9 of Book 2 of the Netherlands Civil Code, and whether the information as required by Part 9 of Book 2 of the Netherlands Civil Code has been annexed

-We were appointed before 2008 for the first time as auditor of Akzo Nobel N.V. and operated as auditor since then.
-We were re-appointed by the Annual General Meeting of Shareholders on April 29, 2014, as auditor of Akzo Nobel N.V. for the years 2014 and 2015.
+We were re-appointed by the Annual General Meeting of shareholders on April 29, 2014, as auditor of Akzo Nobel N.V. for the years 2014 and 2015.

 KPMG Accountants N.V.

 The change in equity during a period resulting from transactions and other events, other than those changes resulting from transactions with shareholders in their capacity as shareholders.

 Our Code of Conduct defines our core principles and how we work.
 It incorporates fundamental principles on issues such as business integrity, labor relations, health, safety, environment and security and community involvement.